cajacko/tower-defense/CANVAS.md

 _How are you solving the problems?
 Add a link to the latest place to find the current solution_

-A co-operative tower defense game for at least 2 players, with a bunch of different maps/scenarios and a legacy component to it.
+A co-operative tower defense board game for at least 2 players, with a bunch of different maps/scenarios and a legacy component to it.
 To make it feel more like a story.

 ### High Level Concept

 _Describe the solution in a few words that anyone could understand_

-A co-operative tower defense game
+A co-operative tower defense board game

 ### Unique Value Proposition